Estranged Husband Sought in Stabbing Death of Woman in Santa Clarita

-Authorities are searching for a man who fatally stabbed a woman Thursday morning in Santa Clarita.
+Authorities are searching for a man who fatally stabbed a woman Thursday morning at a Santa Clarita home as three children inside the house were sleeping.

+Investigators identified the man as 41-year-old James Matthew Dorsey.
+He is considered armed and dangerous.

 The stabbing occurred at about 5:10 a.m. in the 22800 block of Fir Court, according to the Los Angeles County Sheriff's Department.
 The woman died at a hospital.